-- (1) The structure of the Board shall comprise a number of directors, who collectively shall have the integrity, skills and experience necessary to fulfil the Board's responsibilities and protect the interests of all shareholders. - (2) The Board shall comprise a balance of executive directors, non-executive directors and independent non-executive directors, all of whom shall be natural persons and: - (a) a majority of the directors shall be non-executive directors; - (b) a majority of non-executive directors shall be independent; and - (c) a minimum of two directors shall be independent non-executive directors. - (3) The Board shall not be composed solely of nominees or representatives of the majority shareholder or of a substantial shareholder but shall reflect the company's broad shareholding structure. - (4) In circumstances where there is no majority shareholder but there is a single substantial shareholder the Board shall be composed of a majority of directors nominated by, or representing, shareholders other than the substantial shareholder, so as to reflect the shareholding structure of the company. - (5) The Board shall identify one independent non-executive director who shall be responsible for relations with minority shareholders.
-This non-executive director may request the Audit Committee to review a transaction to consider if it has an adverse effect on the interests of minority shareholders. - (6) The size of the Board shall not be too large to undermine an interactive discussion during Board meetings or too small such that the inclusion of a wider expertise and skills to improve the effectiveness of the Board is compromised. - (7) If the size of the Board is smaller than [5] members or larger than [13], the Board shall explain in the annual report why it regards this number as appropriate. - (8) The Board shall disclose in its annual report whether it complies with sub paragraphs 2-5 and 7 of this Code paragraph.
-It shall identify the directors it considers as being independent.
+- (1) The structure of the Board shall comprise a number of directors, who collectively shall have the integrity, skills and experience necessary to fulfil the Board's responsibilities and protect the interests of all shareholders. - (2) The Board shall comprise a balance of executive directors, non-executive directors and independent non-executive directors, all of whom shall be natural persons and: - (a) a majority of the directors shall be non-executive directors; - (b) a majority of non-executive directors shall be independent; and - (c) a minimum of two directors shall be independent non-executive directors, one of whom may be the Chairman of the Board. - (3) The Board shall not be composed solely of nominees or representatives of the majority shareholder or of a substantial shareholder but shall reflect the company's broad shareholding structure. - (4) In circumstances where there is no majority shareholder but there is a single substantial shareholder the Board shall be composed of a majority of directors nominated by, or representing, shareholders other than the substantial shareholder, so as to reflect the shareholding structure of the company.

+- (5) The Board shall identify one independent non-executive director who shall be responsible for relations with minority shareholders.
+This non-executive director may request the audit committee to review a transaction to consider if it has an adverse effect on the interests of minority shareholders. - (6) The size of the Board shall not be too large to undermine an interactive discussion during Board meetings or too small such that the inclusion of a wider expertise and skills to improve the effectiveness of the Board is compromised. - (7) If the size of the Board is smaller than [5] members or larger than [13], the Board shall explain in the annual report why it regards this number as appropriate. - (8) The Board shall disclose in its annual report whether it complies with sub paragraphs 2-5 and 7 of this Code.
+It shall identify the directors it considers as being independent. - (9) The composition of the Board shall be described in the Board Charter.